 Introduction

-But before getting into the gameplay, it is crucial to understand the scoring system.
-The scoring will help you make your game strategy and win as the scores determine the winner.
+Rummy is a popular card game based on skill and strategy to create valid sequences and sets to reduce the overall score.
+You can start playing the game with two to six players and a deck of cards.
+But before getting into the gameplay, it is crucial to understand the rummy scoring system.
+The points rummy rules will help you make your game strategy and win as the scores determine the winner.

-All the Face Cards are worth 10 points each, number cards are worth their face value, and the Joker Card is worth no 0 points.
-The winner gets 0 points, and the loser gets 80 points.
 If players make a valid declaration, they win and get zero points.
 The losing player’s scores are based on their ungrouped cards.

 - Starting with A, 2, 3,..., the cards are arranged from lowest to highest.